tolitius/mount/README.md

 * and _fun_

-Depending on how application state is managed during development, the above three superpowers can either stay, go somewhat or go completely.
+Depending on how application state is managed during development, the above three superpowers can either stay, go somewhat, or go completely.

 If Clojure REPL (i.e. `lein repl`, `boot repl`) fired up instantly, the need to reload application state inside the REPL would go away.
 But at the moment, and for some time in the future, managing state by making it reloadable within the same REPL session is important to retain all the Clojure superpowers.

-[Here](http://blog.ndk.io/2014/02/25/clojure-bootstrapping.html) is a good break down on the Clojure REPL startup time, and it is [not because of JVM](http://blog.ndk.io/2014/02/11/jvm-slow-startup.html).
+Here is a good [breakdown](http://blog.ndk.io/2014/02/25/clojure-bootstrapping.html) on the Clojure REPL startup time, and it is [not because of JVM](http://blog.ndk.io/2014/02/11/jvm-slow-startup.html).

 `mount` is here to preserve all the Clojure superpowers while making application state enjoyably reloadable.